RIT-EVT/BMS/docs/source/srs.rst

 Read Response Message Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a read request made, the ST micrcontroller will respond with a response message.
+After a read request made, the ST microcontroller will respond with a response message.
 The response message will contain a single byte that was read from the BQ76952.